Explanations with examples of the most common naming conventions in programming: Camel case, Pascal case, kebab case, snake case and underscore case.

 Conventions : The Pascal case

-Convention: words are linked without spaces.
+Convention: the words are linked without spaces.
 Each word begins with a capital letter.

 Examples: MyVariableName, MyUrl